nervosnetwork/overlord/docs/architecture_en.md

 The state that the state storage module needs to store include:

-* epoch_id: current consensus epoch
+* height: current consensus height
 * round: round of current consensus
-* proposals: cache current epoch all offers
+* proposals: cache current height all offers
-* votes: cache current epoch all votes
+* votes: cache current height all votes
-* QCs: Cache current epoch all QC
+* QCs: Cache current height all QC
 * authority_manage: consensus list management
 * is_leader: whether the node is a leader
-* proof: optional, proof of the last epoch
+* proof: optional, proof of the last height
 * last_commit_round: optional, the last round of submissions
 * last_commit_proposal: Optional, last submitted proposal